jafl/jx_application_framework/programs/code_crusader/README.md

 ### Why doesn't the Functions menu appear in my source files?

 Check that the file suffix that you use is listed in the File Types dialog window and is set to the appropriate type.
-You also need to use the version of ctags included with Code Crusader, and it needs to be first on your execution path.
+You also need to use universal ctags.
 If neither of these is the problem, please [contact me](http://johnlindal.wix.com/aboutme).

 ### How do I print a file so the pages come out in reverse order?